CCV/ccvonlinepayments-magento2/README.md

 -	MyCCV account & API key*
 -	Composer**

 *The live API key is released after successful boarding by CCV Online Payments.
-To register, contact us at https://www.ccv.eu/en/solutions/payment-services/ccv-online-payments/partners/online-payments-form/.
+To register, contact us [here](https://www.ccv.eu/en/solutions/payment-services/ccv-online-payments/partners/online-payments-form/).

 **Composer is a PHP dependency manager.
 1. Check if Composer is already installed: Some hosting providers may already have Composer installed, especially if they offer Magento-optimized hosting.
 You can check by running “composer --version” in your command line.